knowledge-learning/ehealthkd-2020/docs/pages/index.md

 This challenge can be of interest for experts in the field of natural language processing, specifically for those working on automatic knowledge extraction and discovery.
 It is not a requirement to have expertise in health texts processing for dealing with the eHealth-KD task, due to the general purpose of the semantic schema defined.
 Nevertheless, eHealth researchers could find interesting this challenge to evaluate their technologies that rely on health domain knowledge.

-**Novelties**
+**Novelties**.
 This edition will involve an additional scenario in which an alternative domain (not health related) will be evaluated, to experience with transfer learning techniques.
 In addition, [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) related documents, i.e. news and documentation, will be played.